adrientremblay/Skillshot_Learning/readme.md

 add planning policy - take inputs for previous [5, 10, 20] frames and process in planning model outputting a 2d, [short, medium, long] idea representation array - which can be fed into mode actor or planning policy can also be implemented by feeding multiple frames into actor and allowing for deep planning learning

+changing the game speed variables as the model trains or after training could produce intreting results see if model is able to adapt to different speeds